rumia-san/winhasher/README.md

 Then you could drag and drop files to the window or click "Add File" button to add file.

+If the file has been modified outside, just click the "Refresh Hash Values" button to recalculate the hash values.

 Press ESC to exit this script.